RodrigoRVSN/renovaih/README.md

 ## 💻 Prerequisites

 - Install LTS Node version.
-- Create oauth provider in Google Console
+- Create OAuth provider in Google Console
 - Create a database in postgres (can be done with Prisma + Heroku)

 <!--- #################### mudar pré-requisitos  ####################--->